Turning your TEFL job into a full-on, international career

 You’ve got your qualification, you’ve got a few years of experience, and now you’re looking for a little more.
 Becoming a director of studies is the natural progression from regular teacher – it’s your job not only to teach, but to decide exactly what to teach.
 A director of studies has to keep up with all the latest techniques and trends in the TEFL world, devise classes, create syllabi and, most importantly, inspire their fellow teachers.

 To advance to the next level in your career, you’ll need the qualifications to do it.
-Most directors of studies are required to hold a Masters in TESOL, or the Cambridge TEFL Diploma, the DELTA or a Masters in TESOL.
+Most directors of studies are required to hold the Cambridge TEFL Diploma, the DELTA or a Masters in TESOL.

-“Most directors of studies are usually responsible for a wide and diverse range of areas.
+Directors of studies are usually responsible for a wide and diverse range of areas.
 This can include teacher recruitment, liaison between sales and academic staff, financial performance, teaching quality, marketing, customer relations, and record keeping.
 Essentially you are delivering the best possible learning outcomes every day for the students you are responsible for.

 The English language teaching world depends on textbooks, but it’s up to the teachers to fill in the creative gaps.
 For many the intrepid TEFL teacher, it’s these in-classroom inventions and ideas that end up leading them down the path of textbook publication.